Amazon Fire TV Stick Review 2021: Pricing, Models, and More

-Sure, set-top streaming TV devices are smaller than ever in 2019, but they still take up space.
+Sure, set-top streaming TV devices are smaller than ever, but they still take up space.
 If you’re looking to KonMari your life and you don’t want a black box just sitting there collecting dust, a streaming stick is the way to go—and the Amazon Fire TV Stick is one of the best.

 Not that it’s a crowded market: there are only three streaming sticks—small, flash drive–sized devices that plug into your TV’s HDMI port, hidden from view.
 All three work well, but the Amazon Fire TV Stick has an edge in sheer content volume, not to mention comfort for those who’d prefer to stay in the Amazon lane (you know who you are, Prime people).